IBM/aspera-cli/docs/README.erb.md

 ## Plugin: `shares`: IBM Aspera Shares v1

-Aspera Shares supports the **node API** for the file transfer part.
+Aspera Shares supports the **Node API** for the file transfer part.

 Supported commands are listed in Share's API documentation: